Open navigation

 Large Print vs Larger Print

-The National Library Service for the Blind and Physically Handicapped defines large print books as having a 14-point type or higher.
-Most "larger" print books have a point-type of 13.5.
+Proper record matching depends on the specific point-type of the text.
+The National Library Service for the Blind and Physically Handicapped defines Large Print as having a type size of 14-point or higher.

 Was this article helpful?